 If you were not already aware, Medomsley Detention Centre was a male youth Detention Centre in Consett, County Durham where thousands of men between the ages of 17-21 have claimed they were abused.
 The Detention Centre opened in around 1961 and operated until 1998 when it closed.
 The claims have been against prison guards and include physical, mental, and sexual abuse.
 Five of the prison officers have now been jailed.

 An ongoing Criminal investigation entitled ‘Operation Seabrook’ was formed by a task force at Durham Constabulary in 2013.
 This is one of the largest Police investigations in the UK.
 Since then, many members of staff have been convicted for abusing the men who were detained there.
-In addition, two more Officers are still awaiting a Trial date.
+The most recent case is currently ongoing, more details here.

 A Scheme has been developed by The Medomsley Steering Group that can provide compensation to former inmates at present in relation to physical abuse at Medomsley Detention Centre.
 The compensation through the Scheme is based on the length the victim was detained and can also include compensation for lasting psychological or physical injury which must be based on medical evidence.